-Updatecli is a tool uses to apply file update strategies.
+Updatecli is a command-line tool used to apply update pipeline.

-Updatecli is a tool uses to apply file update strategies.
-It reads a yaml or a go template configuration file, then works into three stages:
+Updatecli is a command-line tool used to define and apply update strategies.
+It reads a manifest then works into three stages:

 Deciding how, when, where to update information is hard.